stekershaw/asa-password-encrypt/README.md

 asa-password-encrypt
 ====================

-Simple web page and Javascript to generate an encrypted password for a Cisco ASA (or PIX).
+Simple web page and Javascript to take plaintext credentials and generate an encrypted password suitable for a Cisco ASA (or PIX).

 Although RADIUS & TACACS+ can be used for AAA there are usually occasions where the local database is used.
 The purpose of this code is for those occasions.
 It is allows a user to generate an encrypted password that can be entered in to the device config without the administrator knowing the plaintext.
 This avoid the potential situation where an administrator knows the user's password because a user does not have the privileges to change the password.